samfrjn11/cloud-installer/README.md

 MongoDB will be initialized with data by running `mongo-init.js`.
 If you don't provide this file yourself, it will be copied from the template `mongo-init-template.js`.
 At this moment, it is used to insert the keys that are used to send notifications to the phone app.
 If you want this, contact the maintainers for the keys.

-After that simply run the script.
+After that simply run the script (some confirmations may be asked during the installation process):
 ```
 ./install.sh ~/crownstone-cloud
 ```

+You can check the status of the various services with `systemctl --user status`.

 You can see logs with `journalctl --user`.